cyrildubos/template-devcontainer/README.md

 # Template - Dev Container

-A Devcontainer template for Arch Linux, X11, Nvidia, and more...
+A Dev Container template for Arch Linux, X11, Nvidia, and more...

 ## NVIDIA Container Toolkit